 Gross Pollutants (trash, debris, and floatables) are common to urban environments and industrial sites and may create an aesthetic "eye sore" in waterways.
 Gross pollutants also include plant debris (such as leaves and lawn-clippings from landscape maintenance), animal excrement, street litter, and other organic matter.
 When these substances decay in streams, lakes, and estuaries dissolved oxygen levels are depressed, sometimes causing fish kills.
 No TMDL studies for aesthetics are currently underway in the Yakima River basin.

 Figure 1.
-Yakima RSWMP planning area showing major geographic features.
+Yakima RSWMP Planning Areas